peerkar/liferay-gsearch/README.md

 Download following jar from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest) and deploy:

 * com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar

+The VERSION depends on the fixpack or GA level you are running the Liferay on.
+Two versions are currently available: one basing on default Elasticsearch adapter version 2.1.13 and the other basing on 2.1.24.
+Fixpack 39 runs only on the newer one.

 Please see again from Gogo shell that it's deployed properly.
 Please note that custom adapter should disable (stop) the default adapter.